geoschem/GCClassic/docs/source/config/geoschem-config.rst

    :file:`./species_database.yml`.
 You should not have to edit this setting.

-.. option:: simulation:debug_printout
+.. option:: debug_printout

    Activates (:command:`true`) or deactivates (:command:`false`)
    debug print statements to the screen or log file.

-.. option:: simulation:use_gcclassic_timers
+.. option:: use_gcclassic_timers

    Activates (:command:`true`) or deactivates (:command:`false`)
    the GEOS-Chem Classic timers.
 If activated, information about how